 4. You decide how to proceed

-Once the time is up, you can decide how you’ll proceed.
+Once the time is up or you’ve finished your task, you can decide how to proceed depending on how you feel.

-If you don’t feel it, you can leave it knowing you did something.
-There is no shame in letting it go here.
-It was still a small win.
+If you don’t feel like continuing, you can leave it knowing you did something.
+There is no shame in letting it go here, and you still did more than you otherwise would.
+You did something difficult and gathered a small win.

 Finishing thoughts